-Right before the second area of chains you will reach a campsite and will gaze upon the steepest section of the whole hike.
+Right before the second area of chains, you will reach a campsite and gaze upon the steepest section of the hike.

-This area of chains is where the largest backup occured as it was very steep and consisted of two different sections.
+This area of chains is where the largest backup occurred as it was very steep and consisted of two different sections.

-The good news is shortly after completeing the second set of chains, you will practically be at Laguna Churup.
+The good news is shortly after completing the second set of chains, you will practically be at Laguna Churup.

 About 30 minutes post chains, you will arrive at Laguna Churup sitting at 4,450 meters.
-There is some large rock areas which are great to sit down and have lunch at.
+There are some large rock areas that are great to sit down and have lunch at.

 The lake is stunning and there are multiple different spots to get a view of it from.
 If you look at mapsme you will see different trails.

-There is one trail the leads down then back up to the mirador.
+There is one trail that leads down and then back up to the mirador.
 This trail also will lead you back down to the trailhead.

 On the other side of Laguna Churup is another lake.
 This lake is called Churupita.
-If you have time you can follow the trail towards this laguna.
+If you have time you can follow the trail toward this laguna.